-Room and board at Troy University is $8,185 a year.
-This includes the cost of living in dorms or other campus housing, plus a meal plan that allows you to eat all or some of your meals the Troy University's on-campus cafeterias and dining halls.
+Room and board at Troy University is $7,599 a year.
+This number includes the cost of living in dorms or other on-campus housing, and a meal plan that enables you to eat all or some of your meals the Troy University's on-campus cafeterias and dining halls.
 Students who do not live on-campus but would like to be able to eat in the campus dining can pay for a meal plan.
 The cost of board-only is $3,920.

 Tuition and fees may vary depending on program, course level, location, and more.

-The average financial aid package for a full-time, first-year student is around $3,169 a year.
-Around 59 percent of Troy University undergrads take out student loans to cover any remaining costs.
-Troy University graduates who have student loans graduate with an average of $26,859 of student loan debt.
+The average financial aid package for a full-time, first-year student is around $3,166 a year.
+Around 63% of Troy University undergrads take out student loans to cover any remaining costs.
+Troy University graduates who have student loans graduate with an average of $27,549 of student loan debt.

 The average debt for each loan type varies.